Indigenous art on granville island

 header photo: annie ross

-An audit + policy project to ensure that Indigenous-themed products being sold on Granville Island are authentically made or designed by Indigenous artists.
+an audit + policy project to ensure that Indigenous-themed products being sold on Granville Island are authentically made or designed by Indigenous artists

-that was developed by the Canadian Crafts Federation// Fédération canadienne des métiers d’art .
+developed by the Canadian Crafts Federation// Fédération canadienne des métiers d’art .

 details